Chinese Five Spice Ground Turkey Zucchini Noodles are a great low carb option for a delicious dinner.

 - 8 cups zucchini noodles ~ 3-4 zucchini, depending on the size

-- Heat oil in a large pan or wok.
+Heat oil in a large pan or wok.
+If desired, add ginger, garlic, and/or red pepper chili flakes.
 Saute turkey until brown; drain any liquid off.
 Add soy sauce, sugar, five-spice powder, sesame oil and water.
 Toss to coat meat well and cook for a few minutes.
 Season to taste with salt and pepper.
 Add zucchini noodles and toss to coat; cook for several minutes until done to your preference.

 I like my zucchini noodles just barely cooked; otherwise they get soggy.
 If you let the hot zucchini noodles and sauce sit for a few minutes, the noodles will soften a little more.
 This is delicious eaten room temperature too.
 If you like spicy food, serve with Chinese hot bean sauce or add some red pepper flakes during the cooking process.

 Low carb, low calorie, but loaded with flavour and goodness.
 I love it!

 These are the MOST beautiful zoodles I’ve seen – seriously, they are so uniform with pretty spirals.
 I love that the restaurant is offering zoodles!
 Totally making this simple dish…my kids like the sweetness of 5 spice powder.
 Pinning…

 Thank you Serena!
 It’s awesome that restaurants are starting to offer zucchini noodles – great low carb option.
 Hope you and your family enjoy this!

 I have recently needed to begin following a low FODMAP diet, and that has also meant eating more meat than I was used to…this is all perfectly timed as it is FODMAP friendly, sounds DELICIOUS (!!), and I just found a humanely raised ground turkey that I’ve been hoping to use more of in the kitchen. 🙂